Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

 Engaged employees show lesser turnover intentions, high organizational commitment, and high job satisfaction.

-Though not explicitly stated, everything that Sue did denote that she was engaged and possessed high organisational commitment.
+Though not explicitly stated, everything that Sue did denote that she was engaged and possessed high organizational commitment.

 6. Customer satisfaction